-But for a select few, they require a more specialized academy.
+But for a select few, they require a more specialised academy.
 One that can mould them into something truly wonderful…the path toward becoming a hero.

 This is the premise of My Hero Academia, a fun, thrilling anime now into Season 5.
-Wondering where to start My Hero Academia?
+Wondering where to start?
 Fear not citizen, because we’ve got the education you’ll need to understand why this shounen adventure is such a hit.

 What is My Hero Academia?

 Let’s begin with a pop quiz, sidekick.
 Can you guess how My Hero Academia first debuted?
 If you said as a manga, give yourself 100 points!

 Mangaka Kohei Horikoshi developed the idea as a one-shot in 2008, creating a world in which superheroes saved and inspired the people around them.
 Its successor commenced serialisation in Weekly Shounen Jump in 2014, and made the leap to the screen shortly afterwards.